 How did you hear about the appeal?

-Lynda: Through my daughter.
+Lynda Grundy: Through my daughter.
 I thought it was an absolutely brilliant idea.
 It's not something I've ever done before, but because of the sentiment behind it, it makes me proud to come from Manchester.
-Born and bred.
+Born and raised.

 You've never had a tattoo before?